If you’re planning a trip to Ayutthaya, you’ll likely come across tips about making a day trip from Bangkok to this ancient capital.

 One day in Ayutthaya… are you kidding me?

 Where do I even begin to talk about how much of a disservice you are doing to yourself if you restrict your time to one day?
 Not only does it take almost two hours to travel to Ayutthaya from Bangkok, but there’s a lot to see!
 Trust me when I say this, you will feel rushed and won’t enjoy your time in the city.
 And you’ll be visiting the temples when the crowds are in Ayutthaya too!
 Not only that, but you’ll miss the most beautiful part of the day, sunset!
+Here are some tips about Ayutthaya if you’re planning to visit this beautiful city.

 So unless you really dislike culture travel or you don’t like temples, I encourage you to stay in Ayutthaya for a few nights